RAG Chunking Strategies 2025: Optimal Chunk Sizes & Techniques

 LangChain's approach: try splits in order of preference.

-splitter = RecursiveCharacterTextSplitter( chunk_size=1000, chunk_overlap=200, separators=["\n\n", "\n", ". ", " ", ""] )
+DEVELOPERpythonfrom langchain.text_splitter import RecursiveCharacterTextSplitter splitter = RecursiveCharacterTextSplitter( chunk_size=1000, chunk_overlap=200, separators=["\n\n", "\n", ". ", " ", ""] ) chunks = splitter.split_text(text)

-Cons: • Still somewhat arbitrary • May not capture true semantic units • Configuration required
+- May not capture true semantic units

 Metadata-Aware Chunking